sullof/inquirer-command-prompt/README.md

 ##### autocompletion

-It can be an array or a function which returns an array allowing to generate the list of the commands dynamically.
-The function will accept a `line` parameter, which is the part of the command that's been already typed.
-That can be useful to determinate what to return.
+It can be an array or a function which returns an array accepting as a parameter the part of the command that's been already typed.

-The first element of the list, in any case, can be an `options` object.
-Right now, the only implemented option is `separator` which allows to show in the list of the available commands a string, taking only the part of the string before the separator.
+The first element of the array can be an `options` object.
+Right now, the only implemented option is `separator` which allows to show the list of the available commands, taking only the part of a command before the separator.
 For example, suppose that you want to edit something and the available commands are
 ```
 edit 12: Love is in the air
 edit 36: Like a virgin
 ```
-The title of the songs are actually hints, and are not necessary for the command which is only `edit 12`.
+The titles of the songs are actually hints, and are not necessary for the command which is supposed to be only `edit 12`.
+So, you want that when the user presses TAB only `edit 12` is rendered.
 To obtain this, you can pass the following command list:
 ```
 [
   { separator: ':' },